The straight scoop on emergencies:

 LOST SEPARATOR

-It is common to lose a separator during treatment, but it is best to call our office to see if it needs to be replaced.
+It is common to lose a separator before the braces are put on, but the reasons it can come out vary.
+Call our office to see if it needs to be replaced or whether you can wait until your appointment.

 WIRES